mwaddoups/mountains-v2/README.md

 4. Git clone our repo, and install uv.
 5. Copy the test.db to prod.db, and the prod env to .env

+### For managing the old import

+1. Set up the old mountains as an SSH host.
+2. Use the relevant `scripts/` to rsync old media and download old data.

 TODO

 - gunicorn installation